atelierbram/build-boilerplate/README.md

 ## What is included?
 1. Static site generation with [Assemble](http://assemble.io/)
 1. Generating and minifying a single CSS file with Sass
-1. Concatanate and minify JavaScript with Concat and Uglify
+1. Concatanate and minify JavaScript
 1. Generating hash (cache buster) for JS and CSS files
 1. Automatic regeneration and Liverload during development